bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

 *Note: Development hours are **not** assigned by this program.
 If desired, you need to add these manually and remember to update the total GU hours in the output file.

 ### To use
-1. Download the course schedule to be analyzed from TimeEdit site as a .xls file.
+1. Download the *English* version of the course schedule from TimeEdit site as a .xls file.

 *Note: You may need to edit the text in the "Reason" column so that it includes one of the Activity types from the table above.